Conflict Resolution for Faculty, P&A, Civil Service, and Student Workers

 - What is the relationship between the Office for Conflict Resolution (OCR) and the Student Conflict Resolution Center (SCRC)?

-OCR handles employment-related issues of faculty, staff, and students.
-SCRC handles non-employment-related issues, principally affecting students.
+OCR handles employment-related issues of faculty, staff, and student workers, SCRC handles non-employment-related issues, principally affecting students.

 - About how long does it take to get a final University decision on a petition?